espocrm/documentation/docs/administration/extensions.md

 ## Upgrading

-In order to upgrade an already installed extension (e.g. Advanced Pack, VoIP integration) to a newer version:
+In order to upgrade an already installed extension to a newer version:

 1. Download the new version of the needed extension.
-2. Login as an administrator.
+2. Log in as an administrator.
 3. Go to Administration > Extensions.
 4. Upload your new extension package (zip file) without uninstalling the already installed version.
-5. Click Install button.
+5. Click the **Install** button.

 !!! note